Affouetemma/taskngo/README.md

 # TaskNGo

-TaskNGO is a lightweight and simple to-do list widget built with React.
-It helps you organize your tasks into categories like Today's Tasks, Upcoming Tasks, Past Tasks, and Archived Tasks.
-The widget is designed for productivity enthusiasts who want a sleek and intuitive way to track their to-do items.
+TaskNGo is a lightweight and intuitive task management widget built with React.
+It helps you organize your tasks with real-time alerts and smart scheduling features, categorizing them into Today's Tasks, Upcoming Tasks, Completed Tasks, and Archived Tasks.

 ## Features

-- **Categorized Tasks**: Automatically sorts tasks into Today, Upcoming, Past, and Archived.
+- **Smart Categorization**: Automatically sorts tasks into Today, Upcoming, Completed, and Archived
-- **Customizable Time and Date**: Add due dates and times to each task.
+- **Real-time Alerts**:
+   - Visual and audio notifications one minute before task due time,
+   - Clock icon appears as visual reminder,
+   - Task shaking animation for urgent tasks
+- **Task Scheduling**:
+   - Customizable date and time for each task,
+   - Automatic scheduling alerts,
+   - Weekly task reset (every Sunday midnight).
+- **Interactive Controls**:
+   - Customizable date and time for each task,
+   - Automatic scheduling alerts,
+   - Weekly task reset (every Sunday midnight).
-- **Modern Design**: Clean and responsive UI.
+ - **Modern Design**: Modern Design: Clean, responsive UI optimized for productivity.
-- **Interactive Controls**: Mark tasks as done, delete them, or restore archived items.

 ## Installation

 Follow these steps to set up and run TaskNGO locally: